AlexPoddubko7/GithubSearch/README.md

 # GithubSearch
 GithubSearch test application

-1) Open solution and run application via F5 button
+1) Open solution and build

+2) Run application via F5 button

-2) Once application will be started open new browser tab and paste following line: http://localhost:33363/Home/SearchLatestOpenedPullRequestsJson?repositoryOwner=pavelsavara&repositoryName=runtime&pullRequestLabel=&customSearchKeywords=
+3) Once application will be started open new browser tab and paste following line: http://localhost:33363/Home/SearchLatestOpenedPullRequestsJson?repositoryOwner=pavelsavara&repositoryName=runtime&pullRequestLabel=&customSearchKeywords=

 Please pay your attention that some fields are empty.
 They empty in Github API response also